 From mid-March 2020, in-person interviews could not be conducted.
 Therefore, all interviews as of mid-April were conducted by telephone.
+From June 2021, in-person interviews were conducted again.

 Data processing:

 According to the survey definitions (which correspond to international definitions of the International Labour Organization), the majority of employees who were put on vacation without pay beginning from March 2020 are considered to be employed persons temporarily absent from work.
 Therefore, the impact of the coronavirus crisis on labour force characteristics is mainly reflected in the following three data series: Employed persons temporarily absent from work all week, Employed persons absent from work part of week, and Employed persons who worked full time during the determinant week.